TobikoData/sqlmesh/docs/guides/configuration.md

 The default model kind is `VIEW` unless overridden with the `kind` key.
 For more information on model kinds, refer to [model concepts page](../concepts/models/model_kinds.md).

+##### Identifier resolution

+When a SQL engine receives a query such as `SELECT id FROM "some_table"`, it eventually needs to understand what database objects the identifiers `id` and `"some_table"` correspond to.
+This process is usually referred to as identifier (or name) resolution.

+Different SQL dialects implement different rules when resolving identifiers in queries.
+For example, certain identifiers may be treated as case-sensitive (e.g. if they're quoted), and a case-insensitive identifier is usually either lowercased or uppercased, before the engine actually looks up what object it corresponds to.

+SQLMesh analyzes model queries so that it can extract useful information from them, such as computing Column-Level Lineage.
+To facilitate this analysis, it _normalizes_ and _quotes_ all identifiers in those queries, [respecting each dialect's resolution rules](https://sqlglot.com/sqlglot/dialects/dialect.html#Dialect.normalize_identifier).

+The "normalization strategy", i.e. whether case-insensitive identifiers are lowercased or uppercased, is configurable per dialect.
+For example, to treat all identifiers as caes-sensitive in a BigQuery project, one can do:

+=== "YAML"

+    ```yaml linenums="1"
+    model_defaults:
+      dialect: "bigquery,normalization_strategy=case_sensitive"
+    ```

+This may be useful in cases where the name casing needs to be preserved, since then SQLMesh won't be able to normalize them.

+See [here](https://sqlglot.com/sqlglot/dialects/dialect.html#NormalizationStrategy) to learn more about the supported normalization strategies.

 #### Model Kinds

 Model kinds are required in each model file's `MODEL` DDL statement.
 They may optionally be used to specify a default kind in the model defaults configuration key.